sberreth/HPE_CSA_EPS/README.txt

 And the server will start listening on localhost:8080 Verify by pointing the browser at it: http://localhost:8080

-Test request body JSON files examples are of the form request_body_<unique number>.json , with the
-<unique number> equalliing the value for "base-price-key": in the JSON body in the file.
-This
-convention is purely to recognize a JSON body file with a given ID in the filename.
+Test request body JSON files examples are of the form request_body_<unique number>.json , with the <unique number> equaling the value for "base-price-key": in the JSON body in the file.
+This convention is purely to recognize a JSON body file with a given ID in the filename.

 To send a request with body from file body.json to local server: curl -H "Content-Type: application/json" --data @request_body_987654321.json http://localhost:8080/

 and the server will reply with a JSON response.
 The response is read from the file of the name of the string in "base-price-key".json from the templates/ directory.
-I.e. if the request is containing "base-price-key": "987654321", the response will come by sending the contents of ./templates/987654321.json
+I.e. if the request is containing "base-price-key": "987654321", the response will come by sending the contents of ./templates/987654321.json .

 Useful tools:
 JSON validator: https://jsonformatter.curiousconcept.com

+.